piratebomber/cirkel.io/README.rst

 Contributing
 ============

-We welcome contributions!
-Please see our `Contributing Guide <docs/contributing.rst>`_ for details.
+We welcome contributions from the community.
+Please read our `Contributing Guide <docs/contributing.rst>`_ for details on our development process, coding standards, and how to submit pull requests.

 Development Workflow
 --------------------